jrl-umi3218/mc_rtc/doc/tutorials/samples/sample-admittance.md

 ## Running the controller

-Sources for this sample are located in `src/mc_control/samples/Admittance` with the following main files:
+Sources for this sample are located in [src/mc_control/samples/Admittance](https://github.com/jrl-umi3218/mc_rtc/tree/master/src/mc_control/samples/Admittance) with the following main files:
-- `etc/AdmittanceSample.in.yaml`: FSM YAML Configuration (see this [tutorial]({{site.baseurl}}/tutorials/recipes/fsm.html))
+- [etc/AdmittanceSample.in.yaml](https://github.com/jrl-umi3218/mc_rtc/tree/master/src/mc_control/samples/Admittance/etc/AdmittanceSample.in.yaml): FSM YAML Configuration (see this [tutorial]({{site.baseurl}}/tutorials/recipes/fsm.html))
-- `src/states/UpdateWall.[h/cpp]`: C++ state that updates the wall position according to the robot's gripper position
+- [src/states/UpdateWall.h](https://github.com/jrl-umi3218/mc_rtc/tree/master/src/mc_control/samples/Admittance/src/states/UpcdateWall.h), [src/states/UpdateWall.cpp](https://github.com/jrl-umi3218/mc_rtc/tree/master/src/mc_control/samples/Admittance/src/states/UpcdateWall.cpp): C++ state that updates the wall position according to the robot's gripper position

 To run the sample, you need a dynamic simulator in order to simulate the force sensors.
-This tutorial is intended to be used with the {% link mc_openrtm %} and {% link Choreonoid %}, and the provided simulation file `sim_mc_wall.cnoid`.
+This tutorial is intended to be used with {% link mc_openrtm %} and {% link Choreonoid %}, and the provided simulation file `sim_mc_wall.cnoid`.
 If you use another simulator, you will need to adapt the instructions, and create a scene with a wall `55cm` away from the robot.

 First, you need the following `~/.config/mc_rtc/mc_rtc.yaml` file: